Apple Watch won’t pair because iPhone is out of date?

 3. After that, press and hold the side button until you see the Apple logo.
 It should turn on right after that.

-1. Press and hold the side button until you see the Power Off slider.
+1. Press and hold the side button until you see the Power button at the top, and tap it. power button on apple watch screen

 3. Once your watch turns off, press and hold the side button until you see the Apple logo on the screen.